 - The probability that the obligation will materialise with regard to future cash flows.

 - The moment the obligation materialises.

 - Potential amount of the future cash flows.

 - The risk-free interest rate.

-The first three factors are generally estimated based on expert opinions, or using market data.
+The first three factors are generally estimated based on expert opinions, or using market data and, their derivation and impacts on technical provisions being duly documented.